-Water Quality, Site Drainage and Erosion and Sediment Control Objective To comply with contractual and legislative requirements and ensure that water discharged off-site from construction and erosion and sediment control (ESC) activities does not cause environmental nuisance / harm

-Targets No sediment impacts to the surrounding environment and waterways as a result of the works • Prevent water quality impacts off site as a result of erosion and sedimentation.
+Water Quality, Site Drainage e and Erosion and Sediment Control Objective To comply with contractual and legislative requirements and ensure that water discharged off-site from construction and erosion and sediment control (ESC) activities does not cause environmental nuisance / harm Targets No sediment impacts to the surrounding environment and waterways as a result of the works Prevent water quality impacts off site as a result of erosion and sedimentation.
 Legal, Contractual and Other Conditions of Consent for SSD 6766 C9, E6, E7 FCMM5A, 5D, 5G, 5H Requirements Protection of the Environment Operations Act 1997 Australian and New Zealand Environment Conservation Council (ANZECC) guidelines for fresh and marine water quality Managing Urban Stormwater: Soils and Construction - Volume 1, 4th Edition (LandCom Blue Book).
-Site specific planning / approval conditions / licence conditions - Refer to CSWQMP Controls (means and resources) - Refer to CSWQMP Responsibilities All staff to ensure adequate ESC devices are installed and maintained. - The PER will undertake "at least weekly" inspections of on-site ESC devices, plus prior to expected rainfall and after rainfall.
+Site specific planning / approval - Refer to CSWQMP conditions / licence conditions Controls (means and resources) - Refer to CSWQMP Responsibilities All staff to ensure adequate ESC devices are installed and maintained.
+The PER will undertake "at least weekly" inspections of on-site ESC devices, plus prior to expected rainfall and after rainfall.
 The Construction Manager is responsible for the repair/ management of any damage or additional ESC devices, as required.
-Timeframe - Duration of site works.
+Timeframe Duration of site works.

 Monitoring and Reporting Visually monitored daily by site supervision.
 Weekly inspections to be documented Maintenance activities for ESCPs shall be documented - items that cannot be immediately repaired are to be documented on the project CAR Register.
 All water quality data including quantity, quality and dates of water release will be maintained the project records.

-Traffic and Access Management Objective To comply with contractual requirements and ensure that noise and additional traffic from construction activities does not cause an environmental nuisance Targets No valid complaints resulting from congestion from construction traffic outside the approved Traffic Management Plan Comply with traffic management standards No visible cueing in streets surrounding the site

-Legal, Contractual and Other Requirements Conditions of Consent for SSD 6766 C24, C25, E23, E24, E26, E27, E28, E29, E30 FCMM 1A, 1B, 1D, 1F.
-Protection of the Environment Operations Act 1997 Roads Act 1993 RTA Traffic Control at Worksites Roads (General) Regulation 2000 Local Government Act 1993 Site specific planning / approval conditions / licence conditions - Refer to CTAMP Controls (means and resources) - Refer to CTAMP Responsibilities - The Construction Manager is responsible for ensuring traffic management plans and TCPs are developed, approved and implemented Timeframe - Duration of site works.
-Monitoring and Reporting Document complaints in Consultation Manager.
-Daily inspection, checks and regular maintenance to be completed for traffic control measures.
+Traffic and Access Management Objective To comply with contractual requirements and ensure that noise and additional traffic from construction activities does not cause an environmental nuisance Targets No valid complaints resulting from congestion from construction traffic outside the approved Traffic Management Plan Comply with traffic management standards No visible cueing in streets surrounding the site Legal, Contractual and Other Requirements Conditions of Consent for SSD 6766 C24, C25, E23, E24, E26, E27, E28, E29, E30 FCMM 1A, 1B, 1D, 1F.
+Protection of the Environment Operations Act 1997 Roads Act 1993 RTA Traffic Control at Worksites Roads (General) Regulation 2000 Local Government Act 1993 Site specific planning / approval conditions / licence conditions - Refer to CTAMP Controls (means and resources) - Refer to CTAMP Responsibilities - The Construction Manager is responsible for ensuring traffic management plans and TCPs are developed, approved and implemented Timeframe Duration of site works.